sqreen/PyMiniRacer/README.rst

 Features
 --------

+* Latest ECMAScript support
-* WASM support
+* Web Assembly support
 * Unicode support
 * Thread safe
 * Re-usable contexts
-* Binary object is Python agnostic

-PyMiniRacer can be easily used by Django or Flask projects to minify assets, run babel or WASM modules.
+MiniRacer can be easily used by Django or Flask projects to minify assets, run babel or WASM modules.

 Examples
 --------

-PyMiniRacer is straightforward to use:
+MiniRacer is straightforward to use:

 .. code-block:: python